Had an issue with Expedia? Get a real response.

 How to submit a complaint with Expedia

-2) Describe the problem + the outcome you want: State what went wrong (wrong dates, refund not received, poor service) and what you want (full refund, re-booking, voucher/credit).
-Be specific and reasonable.
+2) Describe the problem and the outcome you want: State what went wrong (wrong dates, refund not received, poor service) and what you want (full refund, re-booking, voucher/credit).

 3) Choose your contact channel